Happier Docs

 Kilo (experimental)

-Install Kilo Code on your machine, then restart Happier:
+Install Kilo on your machine, then restart Happier:

 npm install -g @kilocode/cli@latest